RayeHikawa227/XyleN5967/README.md

 - 👋 Hi, I’m @XyleN5967
 - 👀 I’m interested in Discord Bot and Creating own Simulator
 - 🌱 I’m currently learning Python & C#
+- 🕊️ I’m so lazy to do my homework

 <!---